 A 1947 news article states that the Bomber Bait Company was "already making 1000 bombers a day -- a significant output for a lure that had yet to see national advertising!" and that "New machinery has been invented in Gainesville to speed up the process of manufacture.
 But it's still mostly hand work, like the eyes, which are of two colors--yellow with a black iris.
 They're made or painted on with a common nail.
 A worker dips the head into the yellow ink, applies to the lure, then dips the other end into black ink and dabs it in the center of the yellow."

-In November 1951 the business moved to 326 Lindsay St. in Gainvesville were it would stay until it was sold to Pradco in 1989?(need to verify) In 1968 original management company sold to Van Ellis of Dallas.
+In November 1951 the business moved to 326 Lindsay St. in Gainesville were it would stay until it was sold to PRADCO in 1988.
+In 1968 original management company sold to Van Ellis of Dallas.
 Production of wooden Bombers was discontinued after 1970 and in 1971 wooden Bombers were a thing of the past.

 Former Bomber Bait Company Building, Lindsay St, Gainesville, TX in 2008